No Products in the Cart

 Consumption of caffeine during the day is fine; however, if consumed close to your sleep time, it can interfere with your sleep.
 Caffeine works by seeking out adenosine receptors and tricking our brain into thinking that sleep time is still far away.
 However, the effects of caffeine can last for up to 5 to 6 hours, so if consumed around that time, it can keep you wide awake.

-It is necessary for the sleep environment to be conducive for sleep.
+It is necessary for the sleep environment to be conducive to sleep.
 If you have too much blue light exposure or the bedding (pillow and mattress) is uncomfortable, it might cause difficulty falling asleep.
 Even if the room is too hot, it might cause discomfort.
 It is essential to have an optimal sleep environment for a good night’s rest.

 What you do during the day and right before sleeping can also affect your ability to fall asleep.
 Things like napping late in the evening or having a passive lifestyle might negatively affect your sleep.
 Eating heavy meals late at night can also affect your good night’s rest.

-Jet lag happens when your circadian rhythm, the body’s 24-hour sleep-wake cycle, is not in alignment with a new time zone.
-This can temporarily cause trouble falling asleep and cause daytime sleepiness.
 Whatever the cause of your sleeping trouble may be, the good news is that it can be treated or at least improved by following various bedtime habits, making changes in your sleep environment, or doing some relaxation techniques.

 There are various muscle relaxation and breathing techniques that can aid you in sleeping faster and better.
 These techniques help one relax their body and mind, which helps the body be at ease and gently fall asleep.